gabrielspires/Crypto-Candlestick-Aggregation-System/docs/Documentation_en-us.md

 I would also like to have done the integration tests, I don't have much experience with that and I preferred to focus on doing the unit tests.

-Some methods got a little big, it would be good practice to break them down into smaller methods, I plan to do that in the future.
+~~Some methods got a little big, it would be good practice to break them down into smaller methods, I plan to do that in the future.~~ _Improvement implemented._

 ## Main difficulties